 Directions for the fish

 1. In medium nonreactive bowl, combine the miso, mirin, sake, ginger, oil, and sugar.
-Stir to blend.
+Stir and mash until smooth (alternatively use an immersion blender, blender, or a Vitamix.
 Add the fish, turn to coat and marinate, covered and refrigerated overnight (or for at least 4 hours).

 2. Prepare a heavy cast iron skillet in a 500 degree F. oven for 20 minutes.